reseau-social-libre/First-Model/README.md

 ## Goal of this project.

-> This project is open source and is not affiliated with any organization or country.
+> This project is open source and is not affiliated over any organization or country.
 >
 > RSL aims to provide a free space where members can express themselves and share freely without censorship (Pornography, pedophilia and incitement to hate are prohibited).